-Claire E. Aubin is from the US' Pacific Northwest, where she completed a B.A. in International Studies and Russian, East European, and Eurasian Studies at the University of Oregon in 2016.
+Claire E. Aubin is from the US' Pacific Northwest, where she completed a dual B.A. in International Studies and Russian, East European, and Eurasian Studies at the University of Oregon in 2016.
 Following this, she completed an LL.M in Human Rights Law at the University of Edinburgh.
 She has also undertaken studies at Moscow State Institute of International Relations (MGIMO) in Moscow, Russia.

 B.A.
 Russian, East European, and Eurasian Studies & International Studies (cum laude, Honors with Distinction), University of Oregon, 2012-2016

 - Thesis - "The Internationalization of Atrocity: John Demjanjuk and the Politics of Post-war Justice"

 Cert. in Business and International Relations, Moscow State Institute for International Relations, 2015